 - KPIs, benchmarks and monthly, quarterly and annual goals for Sales, Marketing and Customer Service

 - Reporting—dashboards and in-depth reports for each team and how they will be circulated to stakeholders

 #2 - Marketing Automation and CRM Integration

 You will need sales and marketing technology to put your process in place and get it running.
 As part of your alignment process, your teams need to agree on tools they will commit to using every day to capture and manage leads and customers.
-The best solutions are easy to use and incorporate every aspect of enterprise inbound marketing, including:
+The best solutions are easy to use and incorporate every aspect of inbound marketing, including: